 Allergic colitis.
 This reaction babies can have to cow’s milk can cause mucus in their poop.

 If your doctor thinks the mucus is related to a health problem, you may get a stool test.
 It's also called a stool culture or stool sample, and it can show whether you have an infection.

 You don't need any special prep for this test.
 You simply put a small sample of your poop in a container that your doctor gives you.

 Your doctor may also order a few other tests, too.
 The ones you get will depend on other symptoms you’re having.
 Some examples of additional testing include:

 - Blood tests and stool tests

-- Colonoscopy.
+- Colonoscopy or sigmoidoscopy.
 Your doctor uses a thin, flexible tube with a camera to look inside your colon.

 - Upper endoscopy to check your esophagus, stomach, and the upper part of your small intestine

 - Capsule endoscopy (a camera in a capsule you swallow) can check for signs of Crohn’s disease